Give me ASIA

 I was in Singapore for less than 24 hrs and very jet lagged.
 But I met great fans.
 They talked to me about Twitter and my announcing and it was a great feeling.
 All the way across the globe you guys know me.
 And you make me feel welcome in a time where I feel exploited and untrusting.
 Being there was the realist feeling I’ve had in weeks.
 The only fun I had in Singapore besides struggling to find sleep was eating, working out and peering out of my window.

 After WWE Singapore we were off on a 7hr flight to Tokyo.
 2 days in Tokyo meant big plans for me.
+If you missed the show and the fights, you can always bet at Ufabet they have a lot of sports to bet on.
 As soon as we arrived I set out on an adventure.
 I was told by a good friend to check out a store called Toy Sapiens in the Harajuku part of town.
 So I hopped a cab and went.
 What a place.
 I wanted to go there for Cody.
 It’s his cup of tea.
 I found him some cool rare gifts, maybe he will tweet about them when he receives them and you guys can see what I am talking about :).

 After this though, country girl got lost in the big city.
 I started walking into shops (picked up a couple of fashion items that I will share later) but every store was unique.
 A lot of vintage cool spots and it was pouring rain.
 I got carried away looking for hair products and before I knew it, no cabs were anywhere in site and NO ONE spoke English.
 No one could understand me.
 Here I am in Tokyo, alone and in the pouring rain.
 I was scared and my feet were killing me.
 I had an umbrella but My denim was soaked up to my knees!